AugustUnderground/gace/README.md

 - [X] remove target tolerance
 - [X] adjust info key for observations
 - [X] set done when met mask true for all
-- [ ] new Env with geometrical action space
+- [X] new Env with geometrical action space
+- [X] restructure to fit ace
 - [ ] new Env with sim mask as action
 - [ ] demo Agent
 - [ ] handle `NaN`s better